aniadeadu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash
-This is project is for shell permissions
+This is my first readme file on shell permission